 A felony DWI conviction in New York may result in:

 - Jail sentences of longer than one year

 - Driver’s license suspension for a year or more

 - Fines ranging from $1,000 to $10,000

 - Community service after jail time

 - Mandatory installation of an ignition interlock device

-If you are facing DWI charges, do not admit guilt before speaking with an attorney.
 The Law Office of Keith R. Murphy is available to answer your call at any time of the day or night.
 We provide representation to clients in Carmel, Putnam County, as well as Westchester County.